LAWS5509 Advanced Legal Research (by Invitation) Part 1

 - This unit is taken over two successive semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
-It requires the submission of a 10,000-word supervised research paper towards the end of October in second semester.
+It requires the submission of a 10,000-word supervised research paper at the beginning of October in second semester.
 It also requires students to submit a 2000-word research proposal for assessment in first semester.
 Students are required to attend six training seminars.
 The first is an introduction.
 The second to fourth of these give formal instruction on legal research methods, advanced legal library searches and the preparation of a research proposal.
 The fifth seminar is directed at writing up a research paper for publication and the final seminar is a session on publications and postgraduate education.

 - Students are able to (1) engage in formal research training throughout the year; (2) demonstrate a good understanding of legal research methods and academic writing through the submission of a 2000-word (assessed) research proposal; (3) display commitment and engagement with their research through the oral presentation of their work-in-progress to their peers, higher research degree students and academic staff; (4) participate in a research culture which involves essential attendance at other research presentations; and (5) develop understanding and knowledge of the process of writing for publication through attendance at seminars aimed at developing publication skills.

 - Typically this unit is assessed in the following ways: (1) research proposal and (2) research paper.
 Further information is available in the unit outline.